A FUZZ-GUITAR CASCADIAN CACHE!

 One thing that makes this collection extra unique is the abundance of original material.
 Stellar cuts like “It’ll Come Easy,” “Hip Girl,” and “Transparent Soul” carry the same level of songsmanship you’ll get from the blistering covers of “Black Is Black” (Los Bravos), “Suzie Q” (CCR), “Hit The Road Jack” (Ray Charles) and more!
 Something fuzzy was happening in the Pacific Northwest and BeatRocket is stoked to be the ones to tell you all about it.

-It’ll Come Easy - The Other Side • Your Mind Was Never Free - The Zero End • Suzie Q - SMACK • Love Is Such A Game - Grant’s Blue Boys • Blow Your Mind - The Zero End • True Justice - The Third Stone • Transparent Soul - White Feather • If I Were A Carpenter - Grant’s Blue Boys • Night Life - The Heard • Take It As It Comes - The Third Stone • Black Is Black - The Ultimate • Hip Girl - STOP • Hit The Road Jack - SMACK • Fly Today - The Zero End* • Itchin’ In My Heart - The Heard*
+It’ll Come Easy - The Other Side • Your Mind Was Never Free - The Zero End • Suzie Q (Rolling Stones, Creedence, etc.) - SMACK • Love Is Such A Game - Grant’s Blue Boys • Blow Your Mind - The Zero End • True Justice - The Third Stone • Transparent Soul - White Feather • If I Were A Carpenter (Bobby Darin, Johnny Cash, etc.) - Grant’s Blue Boys • Night Life - The Heard • Take It As It Comes (The Doors) - The Third Stone • Black Is Black (Los Bravos) - The Ultimate • Hip Girl - STOP • Hit The Road Jack (Ray Charles) - SMACK

 Also available on CD!